Litauen/docs.bannerlordmodding.lt/modding/kingdoms.md

 ## Notes

 Kingdom can exist without owning a Town.
 Castle is enough.
-(It was stated somewhere otherwise)

 With the existing Culture to create a Kingdom it is necessary to have: